Assignment of benefit is changing on 1 July: what your practice needs to know

 The short version: this is the long-promised modernisation of bulk billing consent, and it has a bit of a backstory.

-During the COVID-19 pandemic, The Department issued temporary guidance allowing doctors to collect verbal consent to assign the benefit for MBS telehealth items, recorded in the patient’s notes during the consult.
+During the COVID-19 pandemic, the department issued temporary guidance allowing doctors to collect verbal consent to assign the benefit for MBS telehealth items, recorded in the patient’s notes during the consult.
 In January 2023, the Australian National Audit Office made note of this in its report on Medicare telehealth services, finding there was no clear legal basis for it and that it created a fraud risk.
 Without the patient acknowledging the consult took place, in theory, benefits for services that didn’t take place could be claimed.

-In September 2023 The Department tightened things up.
+In September 2023 the department tightened things up.
 Verbal consent for telehealth stayed available, but it now had to be followed up with a completed approved form sent to the patient.
 Understandably, many GPs and practices pushed back against the added paperwork, in response, the health minister promised a modernised, digital-friendly process.

 The intent is good: a consent process that produces a verifiable record, which works with modern digital workflows practices expect.